 Productive Green Infrastructure for Post-industrial Urban Regeneration (proGlreg) focuses on developing and testing new nature-based solution (NBS)-oriented economies shared between public authorities, civil societies and industry / SMEs.
 Leveraging on the potential of Green Infrastructure (GI), proGlreg will demonstrate the integration of eight NBS into business models, which will be economically self-sustaining, and provide multiple benefits for the economic, ecological and social regeneration of deprived urban areas suffering from the consequences of de-industrialization.
 The NBS will be tested within four Front-Runner Cities (FRC), while another four Follower Cities (FC) will be supported to develop their strategies for embedding nature-based innovation at local level, through participatory processes (see Fig. 1).
-Of the FRC, the present report encloses information pertaining to Dortmund, Zagreb and Torino; Ningbo, pending lengthier consortium accession formalities, will be addressed at a later stage within a subsequent update of the Spatial Analysis.
+The present report encloses information of all cities, with the Spatial Analysis of Ningbo being provided as an update to the original report.